redlogo/RPi-Stream/README.md

 * [![preview](meta/preview.png)](https://www.youtube.com/watch?v=PCdNH4zSNug)
 ## Preparation and Environment
 * Raspberry Pi, [latest RPi4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) is recommended.
+* Latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) is recommended for RPi.
 * A camera for RPi, such as [RPi camera module V2](https://www.raspberrypi.org/products/camera-module-v2/), enable it on RPi.
-* A local computer as host, Ubuntu, MacOS, Windows are supported.
+* A computer (with usb 3.0 port), Ubuntu, MacOS, Windows are supported.
 * [Coral EdgeTPU](https://coral.ai/products/accelerator/), USB version is tested in this repo.
 * Python virtual env is recommended for both RPi and computer host sides.
   * virtualenv (python3.7) is recommended for RPi.